drvinceknight/Year_3_game_theory_course/Solutions/Solution_1.md

 1. Represent the following game in normal form:

     > Alice, Bob and Celine are childhood friends that would like to communicate online.
-Alive likes facebook, Bob likes twitter and Celine like G+.

     Clearly state the players, strategy sets and interpretations of the utilities.